Lincoln City Women F.C.

-Lincoln City FC Women is an English women's football team affiliated with Lincoln City FC.
-The club play in the FA Women's National League Midlands Division.
+Lincoln Women is an English women's football team affiliated with Lincoln City FC and Lincoln United FC.
+The club play in the East Midlands Premier Division.

 History

-Lincoln City FC Women has evolved over the period of time since the club's inception in 2008.
+Lincoln Women FC has evolved over the period of time since the club's inception in 2008.
 They started life as Nettleham Ladies FC and entered the Lincolnshire County Women's League in the same year.
 In 2009, the club won the Lincolnshire County Women's League and were promoted to East Midlands Women's Football League Division One North, where they remained until 2012.

 For the start of 2012–13 season they gained promotion as league champions and were promoted to the East Midlands Women's Football League Premier Division, where they competed until 2017–18 season.
 They clinched the title by three points, losing just one game all season.
 The season ended with a 7–0 victory over Grimsby Borough in the County Cup Final.

 Another title winning season was followed by their first season at Tier Four of the women's football pyramid in 2018/19 and they have continued to dominate the Lincolnshire Women's Senior County Cup by winning it in each of the last six seasons.

 The summer of 2019 was a landmark in the development of the club as a successful name change to Lincoln City Women FC meant a total rebranding for the 2019–20 season and a change of Club colours to the famous red and white stripes.
 The women's team came fully under the men's club as of the 2022–23 season, playing numerous games at the Sincil Bank Stadium.

+2023–24 season

+The 2023–24 season saw Lincoln City Women compete in the FA Women's National League Division One Midlands.
+The club continued to develop its women's programme as part of its wider academy and player-development structure.
+During the season, Lincoln also played fixtures at the LNER Stadium, increasing the visibility of the women's team within the wider club.

+Lincoln City's 2023–24 season included a run in the Women's FA Cup, with the club reaching the first round proper before being eliminated by Derby County.
+The season also saw the club continue its development of local female players and strengthen its links with the Lincoln City academy structure.

+At the conclusion of the season, Lincoln City Women confirmed the departure of several first-team players as the club prepared for the following campaign.